sharktacos/OpenColorIO-configs/docs/Photoshop.md

 ## EXR Files in Photoshop

 Photoshop has a very limited toolset in 32 bit mode (meaning most of your favorite tools in Photoshop wont be available).
-So if you're wanting to edit scene-linear EXR files, a better option may be Affinity Photo, which is free and works with OCIO.
+So if you're wanting to edit scene-linear EXR files, a better option may be Krita, which is free and works with OCIO.

 [Alex Fry](https://community.acescentral.com/t/aces-photoshop-friendly-workflows/1369/31) has provided a workflow for EXR files in Photoshop: